MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting denies read access to the Floppy Drives removable storage class, including USB Floppy Drives.

 If you enable this policy setting, read access is denied to this removable storage class.